 #Whip Pan Video Transition

-Whip pan is a bit similar to a wipe, but it tends to be much faster.
-Camera quickly pans to create a blur effect between scenes.
+A whip pan is a bit similar to a wipe, but it tends to be much faster.
+A camera quickly pans to create a blur effect between scenes.
 This is a whip pan.

-Whip pan can move one shot to another and can change to a different angle in one shot.
+Whip pan can move from one shot to another and can change to a different angle in one shot.
 If you want to create a comedic effect or to convey fast-paced action, whip pan is a great choice for you.
-Director Paul Thomas Anderson frequently uses whip pan video transitions in his films.
+Director Paul Thomas Anderson frequently uses whip-pan video transitions in his films.

 #Dissolve Video Transition